-Y.O.
-Unlimited‘s mission is to empower and motivate young people so they may gain the educational, employment, and career advancement necessary to be successful in the workforce, in the community, and in their lives.
+Boston Planning and Development Agency‘s mission is to empower and motivate young people so they may gain the educational, employment, and career advancement necessary to be successful in the workforce, in the community, and in their lives.

 The Young People’s Project envisions a day when every young person — regardless of ethnicity, gender, or class — has access to a high quality education and the skills, attributes, and community support s/he needs to successfully meet the challenges of their generation.

 Zinn Education Project promotes and supports the use of Howard Zinn’s best-selling book A People’s History of the United States and other materials for teaching a people’s history in middle and high school classrooms across the country.
 The website offers more than 100 free, downloadable lessons and articles organized by theme, time period, and reading level.

 RSA Animate video discussing some of the issues of the current education system.
 It highlights some of the ways that the education system creates and perpetuates inequality and devalues our youth.

 Waiting for Superman.
 Dir.
 Davis Guggenheim.
 Paramount Vantage, 2010.

 Literature related to Class and Education